-Green Burial & Ritual Grounds
+A Natural Burial & Ritual Grounds

 Over the past century and a half, our culture has dramatically shifted its way of tending our beloved dead.
-As medical and funeral industries have taken the place of traditional death rites and burial practices, end-of-life passage has been packaged for profit and stripped of its sacrality, creating great economic strain on families in grief-stricken times.
+As medical and funeral industries have taken the place of traditional death rites and burial practices, the end-of-life passage has been packaged for profit and stripped of its sacrality, creating great economic strain on families in grief-stricken times.
 Some families cannot offer the desired rituals for body disposition due to lack of land or financial constraints.
-Our conventional burial and cremation options are environmentally toxic and disconnect our bodies from completing the life cycle, the giving back of our remains to nourish the earth.
+Our conventional burial and cremation options are environmentally toxic and disconnect our bodies from completing the life cycle: the return of our remains to the earth.
 There is a dire need for more ecological, relational, and ritually connective practices for meaningful transitions and soul processes.

 The Heartward Sanctuary Ancestral Grove is on track to be an inter-faith, natural burial ground.
 This is one part of our organizational intent to decolonize the end-of-life processes, to honor the earth and be in harmony with natural cycles of life.
 It will be a place for earth-friendly burials--in simple shrouds, wood or natural materials--and also a place for transition, ritual, grief tending and celebration.
 Returning to ancient ways of honoring our dead, we seek to help restore balance, connection and wholeness for the living, the dead and the earth.